zulip/zulip-gci/tasks/welcome-to-zulip.md

 ```
 and figure out how to run just the lint tests and do so (there should be no
 output).
 Add an extra space to the beginning of any line of code and run the
 lint tests again.
 You should see a bunch of output in red.
-Take a screenshot.
+Take a screenshot of
+your terminal, and add it to `gci/welcome-to-zulip/<username>/`.

 ## Contributing to Zulip